johnantony92/johnantony92/README.md

 I am a Full Stack Engineer with extensive experience in the .NET framework, though my expertise is not limited to it.
 I have a keen interest in Web3 technologies  .NET and UI frameworks.

-Used to run trustinblockchain.com,currently focused on building Caffeine Collective.
+Used to run trustinblockchain.com.
+Also intreseted in llm models and its use cases.

 💬 Feel free to reach out to me about: